What Is MongoDB? Identify The Advantages For Enterprise Application Development

 Let’s understand the structure and design of MongoDB, and how it benefits the enterprise applications.

-- The architecture of the database is designed to evolve with the needs of the enterprise applications.
+- The architecture of the database is designed to evolve with the needs of enterprise applications.
 Hence, it meets your virtualization and cloud computing requirements.

 - With MongoDB at the core of the applications, the development methods have changed.
 Developers have started opting for iterative development, which helps stay competitive.